fladd/fmri_design/README.md

   Each timing file has the following naming convention: `*_<condition_name>.*` (e.g. `myexp_condition1.txt`).

-  Timing files can, for instance result from the `make_random_timing.py` script.
+  Timing files can, for instance result from the `make_random_timing.py` script (or from an AFNI `@stim_analyze` script, to bring already optimized designs into BrainVoyager).

 ## Example